Improve Student Achievement and School, College, and Career Readiness in Maryland by 25% by the End of 2015

 StateStat focuses on Science, Technology, Engineering, and Mathematics (STEM) for many of these indicators, recognizing that a background in these fields can give students an edge in the workplace and contribute to Maryland's competitive advantage in the national and international economy.
-The number of STEM graduates in Maryland increased by 24.8 percent from 2006 through 2012, but the data from the 2012-13 school year has not been finalized yet.
-Our website will be updated when StateStat receives that data point.
+With the continuing development of new IT and cybersecurity programs, the number of STEM graduates in Maryland has increased by 37.1 percent since 2006.

 Actions Taken Towards Goal

 - The O'Malley-Brown Administration has increased investments in Maryland schools every year from $4.47 million in FY2007 to a proposed $6.12 million in FY2015.
 48 cents of every General Fund dollar in Governor O'Malley's FY2015 budget is invested in Maryland's schools and students.